Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Background

 The fold curve is defined by the condition $\Phi=0$.
-We consider a point on the fold line (WLOG we assume that this point is the origin $(0,0)$).
+We consider a point on the fold curve (WLOG we assume that this point is the origin $(0,0)$).
 We now state a few conditions which assure that the fold curve is {\it simple}; naturally the first condition is that the linearization of layer system has a simple eigenvalue $0$.
 More specifically, our first assumption is as follows:

 Recall that in Section \ref{sec-back3D} we made additional assumptions, namely $f_{xx}(0,0)\neq 0$ and $f_y(0,0)\neq (0,0)$.
-Here we generalize these conditions in the following way.
-Let $(v_1, v_2)$ denote the nullvector (the eigenvector of $0$) and $(w_1, w_2)$ the eigenvector of the negative eigenvalue.
-Our additional non-degeneracy conditions are as follows:
+Here, we generalize these conditions in the following way.
+Let $(v_1, v_2)$ denote the nullvector (the eigenvector of $0$) .
+Our additional non-degeneracy conditions is as follows: